kodecocodes/i9t/uikit-dynamics/uikit-dynamics.markdown

 animator.addBehavior(bounce)
 ```

 A dynamic item’s density, along with its size, determines its "mass" when it participates in behaviors.
-Elasticity changes how much an item bounces in a collision - default is 0.0.
+Elasticity changes how much an item bounces in a collision - the default is 0.0.
 Resistance, when set, will reduce linear velocity until the item stops.
 Play around with these values and observe how the animation changes.

 Somewhere in your Playground code put this line after creating the UIDynamicAnimator: